 Each week there will be an online or in-class multiple choice quiz to promote some independent (blended) learning.
 Out of the 10 quizzes for the course the student's top five Quiz marks will be counted towards a maximum of 10% where each quiz is worth 2%.
 There is no deferment or repeat of a quiz no matter what reason.

 Scaffolding Laboratory

-The Scaffolding Laboratory activities will be used to verify fundamental laws of various electrical systems.
+The Scaffolding Laboratory activities will be used to verify fundamental laws of various electrical systems and provide additional foundation learning for the course projects.